 Yesware data shows that 70% of unanswered sales emails stop after the first attempt.
 By sending a follow-up, you stand out as someone who keeps trying.

 How to do this: We have a tool for that.
-Yesware’s Mail Merge lets you send automated email campaigns based on recipient engagement.
+Yesware’s Campaigns lets you send automated email campaigns based on recipient engagement.

 11. If you have to put a pin in it, that’s better than burning bridges.